 They plan, direct, or coordinate the activities of buyers, purchasing officers, and related workers involved in purchasing materials, products, and services.
 Includes wholesale or retail trade merchandising managers and procurement managers.

 They purchase machinery, equipment, tools, parts, supplies, or services necessary for the operation of an establishment.
 Purchase raw or semi-finished materials for manufacturing.

 They analyze product delivery or supply chain processes to identify or recommend changes.
 May manage route activity including invoicing, electronic bills, and shipment tracing.

 Green New & Emerging

 Learn more about Logistics Managers

 Logistics Managers job description, Logistics Managers salary, Logistics Managers information, what is the job of a Logistics Manager like, pros and cons about Logistics Managers, colleges and universities for Logistics Managers, is Logistics Managers the right career for me, Quite Hard careers to get into, careers in Management

 Additional resources http://www.bls.gov/OOH/business-and-financial/logisticians.htm http://www.apics.org/ http://www.sole.org/

-[schema type=”review” url=”http://www.owlguru.com/” name=”OwlGuru.com” description=”OwlGuru.com is a career and college finder site.
+[schema type=”review” url=”https://www.owlguru.com/” name=”OwlGuru.com” description=”OwlGuru.com is a career and college finder site.
 We help students to find a career and college that is right for them.” rev_name=”Logistics Managers” rev_body=”Logistics Managers plan, direct, or coordinate purchasing, warehousing, distribution, forecasting, customer service, or planning services.
 Manage logistics personnel and logistics systems and direct daily operations.” author=”Stanley Tan” user_review=”4.8″ min_review=”1″ max_review=”5″ ]